jordent/vessegen/README.md

 *File Manager -> Edit -> Preferences -> General -> Don't ask options on launch executable file*

+For a touch screen display, it is recommended to set the executable to run on a single click.
+To do this, simply do the following:

+*File Manager -> Edit -> Preferences -> General -> Open files with single click*

 You also may have want to increase the size of the Desktop Executable.
 To do so, simply go to the following:

 *File Manager -> Edit -> Preferences -> Display -> Size of big icons:*